uber-web/ocular/website/src/docs/reference/routes-and-links-in-ocular/2-documentation-routes.md

 ```

 in the CLI and this will create a mdRoutes file based on the contents of the __/src/docs/__ folder.
 Each markdown (.md) file will become an entry in the table of content, grouped hierarchically by folders.
+If you have a BASEURL file in your src folder, which contains the url of the your documentation file, ocular build-docs will also generate a sitemap (__sitemap.xml__) based on these files.

 ### controlling order and names of entries in the table of contents